davideamato/extract_tables/README.md

 It had been intended that the script would automatically create the output path if it did not exist.
 However, due to time constraints on the project and the unexpected difficulties in achieving this.
 This feature was not implemented.
-Moreover, this could be a sanity check for the user to ensure that the output location has been correctly specified in `settings.py`.
+Moreover, this could be a sanity check for the user to ensure that the output location has been correctly specified in [settings.py](settings.py).

 What are the inputs and what are the used for?
 1. PDFs to extract data from
    - These are the PDFs in which the data to be extracted reside in.
 It is assumed that this data are all in tables.
    - All these files must sit within a single folder
-   - The path to this folder must be provided in the `settings.py` file
+   - The path to this folder must be provided in the [settings.py](settings.py) file
    - Certain assumptions have been made about the structure and layout of these files.
-Further details on this can be found in [section below on maintaining this script](#The-pdf-tables-have-changed,-what-do-I-do?).
+Further details on this can be found in section below on maintaining this script.
    - The structure of the filename has been assumed to be as follows: `<text>_<text>_IDNumber_unicode.pdf`.
 The ID number for each PDF is extracted from here.
    - If duplicates exist, they will be ignored.
 2. Internal mapping excel file